 Mrs Byford is the School's Special Educational Needs/ Inclusion Co-ordinator (SENCO).
-She is an experienced member of the Senior Leadership Team and holds the National SENCO Award 2017.
+She also the Assistant Headteacher and SRP leader.
+Mrs Byford is an experienced SENCO who holds the National SENCO Award 2017.

 Sauncey Wood is a one form entry Primary School with classes from Reception to Year 6.
 We have an average amount of children with SEND in relation to national average, however in comparison to Hertfordshire, Sauncey Wood have a higher percentage of children with SEND.
 Children with EHCPs create a higher percentage than national average and significantly more than Hertfordshire's national average.
-This is because we also have a Speech and Language Base Provision for children whose primary need stated on their EHCP is Speech, Language and Communication.
+This is because we also have a Specialist Resource Provision for children whose primary need stated on their EHCP is Speech, Language and Communication and/ or Autism.